atomtec/NotifcationPOC/README.md

 ## Scope
 ---

-This app is poc used to demonstrate the Push Notification capabilities of Amazaon's Simple Notification Services and Azure Notification Hub
+This app is a poc used to demonstrate the Push Notification capabilities of Amazaon's Simple Notification Services and Azure Notification Hub

 ## Architecture